cloudfoundry/docs-deploying-cf/vsphere/deploying_micro_bosh.md

   # file :
 ~~~

-The `apply_spec` provides Micro BOSH with the vCenter settings in order for it
+The `apply_spec` provides MicroBOSH with the vCenter settings in order for it
 to deploy Cloud Foundry.
-It is different than the vCenter you are using to deploy Micro BOSH because
+It is different than the vCenter you are using to deploy MicroBOSH because
-Micro BOSH can deploy to a different vCenter than the one it was deployed to.
+MicroBOSH can deploy to a different vCenter than the one it was deployed to.

 If you want to create a role for the BOSH user in vCenter, the privileges are
 defined [here](./vcenter_user_privileges.html).